hazelcast/hazelcast-reference-manual/src/DDS.md

 	- [IdGenerator](#idgenerator) is used to generate cluster-wide unique identifiers.
 ID generation occurs almost at the speed of `AtomicLong.incrementAndGet()`.
 	- [CountdownLatch](#icountdownlatch) is the distributed implementation of `java.util.concurrent.CountDownLatch`.
 Hazelcast CountDownLatch is a gate keeper for concurrent activities.
 It enables the threads to wait for other threads to complete their operations.

-Common Features of all Hazelcast Data Structures:
+Common Features of all Hazelcast Data Structures

 - If a member goes down, its backup replica (which holds the same data) will dynamically redistribute the data, including the ownership and locks on them, to the remaining live members.
 As a result, there will not be any data loss.